pwichmann/deep-learning-with-vector-graphics-book/quiver_book/_build/html/_sources/index.md

 The author can be contacted via the [issues function of Github for this project](https://github.com/pwichmann/deep-learning-with-vector-graphics-book/issues).
 Please make yourself heard via the issues function:

   * if relevant prior work or newly published work has been overlooked
-  * if you spot any errors in content
+  * if you spot any errors in the content
   * if you spot any typos or grammatical errors
   * if you know the answer to posed questions
   * if have suggestions for solving problems stated as being open